kubernetes/enhancements/keps/sig-node/runtime-class-scheduling.md

 - If runtimes are setup as part of node setup, then the node template should include the appropriate labels & taints.
-- If runtimes are installed through a DaemonSet, then the topology should match that of the DaemonSet.
+- If runtimes are installed through a DaemonSet, then the scheduling should match that of the DaemonSet.
 - If runtimes are manually installed, or installed through some external process, that same process should apply an appropriate label to the node.

-If the RuntimeClass topology has security implications, special care should be taken when choosing labels.
+If the RuntimeClass scheduling rules have security implications, special care should be taken when choosing labels.
 In particular, labels with the `[*.]node-restriction.kubernetes.io/` prefix cannot be added with the node's identity, and labels with the `[*.]k8s.io/` or `[*.]kubernetes.io/` prefixes cannot be modified by the node.
 For more details, see [Bounding Self-Labeling